peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 The "owner" of a media type registered in the standards tree is assumed to be the standards-related organization itself.
 Modification or alteration of the specification uses the same level of processing (e.g., a registration submitted on Standards Track can be revised in another Standards Track RFC, but cannot be revised in an Informational RFC) required for the initial registration.

-Standards-tree registrations from recognized standards-related organizations are submitted directly to the IANA, where they will undergo Expert Review {{!RFC5226}} prior to approval.
+Standards-tree registrations from recognized standards-related organizations are submitted directly to the IANA, where they will undergo Expert Review {{Section 4.5 of !RFC8126}} prior to approval.
 In this case, the Expert Reviewer(s) will, among other things, ensure that the required specification provides adequate documentation.

 ## Community Formats in the Standards Tree {#community}